cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 To resolve the Domain Counters at a location (planet or space), follow these steps:
 - Resolve first the **red** Domain Counters (in the order of your choice).
 - Then resolve, as the attacker, the potential Invasion Combat and/or Space Battle (in the order of your choice) against neutral units spawned by these Domain Counters.
+When assigning hits to their units, they always choose the unit with the highest combat value first (e.g. Fighters before Dreadnoughts).
 - Finally, resolve the **green** Domain Counters (in the order of your choice).
 - If during any step above, the units that triggered the Domain Counter resolution are no longer present (for example if they were all destroyed), then the other Domain Counters at the same location are not resolved and stay where they were.
 - Remove from the board the resolved Domain Counters.